reviczky/northumbria/modules/research/group_report.md

 ## Project Plan

-The project plan for the assignment 1B of the group 'Mitnick' consist of the following topics within the project execution pase:
+The project plan for the assignment 1B of the group 'Mitnick' consist of the following topics within the project execution phase:

 * \color[black]{\bf Project Scope}: Assignment 1B of Module 5, all parts by all group members
 * \color[black]{\bf Project Requirements}: Blackboard space, IS0749 Assignment 2016-17 Jun start (Part B)